More fun examples from the ipHandbook to demonstrate, ahem, best practices in university ownership of inventions.

 Two universities fight over what is neither’s.
 What

 assholes a mess!
 It’s pretty broad to claim ownership of inventions merely because they are made “during” employment–but not with university resources, not in university-sponsored research, not within assigned duties.
 Utterly hopeless.
 It’s worth considering such scenarios because they do happen.
-University patent administrators are often assholes, and their legal advisors are fine with helping them to become better assholes limit the damage of their conflicting, complexity-creating policies.
+University patent administrators are often assholes unaware of the technical and ethical requirements involved in making claims on faculty inventions, and their legal advisors are fine with helping them to become better assholes limit the damage of their conflicting, complexity-creating policies.
 Complications follow, of course.